 Keep the Water Safe -

-One of the most important roles of water workers is operating and maintaining water treatment plants.
-Workers remove contaminants from raw water sources in these facilities so it is safe to drink.
+One of the most important roles of water workers is to operate and maintain water treatment plants.
+Workers remove contaminants from raw water sources at these facilities so the water is safe to drink.
 Operators must monitor the treatment process and adjust as needed to ensure the water meets strict quality standards set by regulatory agencies.
-This requires knowledge of chemistry, microbiology, engineering principles, and the ability to troubleshoot problems quickly.
+This requires knowledge of chemistry, microbiology, and engineering principles, as well as the ability to troubleshoot problems quickly.

 Build and Maintain Infrastructure -